datagrad/MS_Reference_MS-DS-LJMU-C13/Ensemble Deep Learning-Code/readme.txt

-Individual Stock Price Prediction code
+Individual Stock Price Prediction code for all the 5 stocks - Apple, Microsoft, IBM, Goldman Sachs & JP Morgan.
-Stock Price Prediction code - where we could change the csv stock file and run the code.
+Another code namely Stock_Prediction_Ensemble_stocks.ipynb is also present which could execute any of the stock file by changing the name of the file while reading the csv using pandas.